hma02/cublasHgemm-P100/README.md

 # fp16-cublasHgemm-test
-A simple benchmarking code of the float16 performance on P100 GPU (sm_60) based on cublasHgemm.
+A simple benchmarking code of the float16 performance on Tesla P100 GPU (sm_60) based on cublasHgemm.

 ##Build and Run